gastaldi/quarkus-ibm-mq/README.md

 ## Installation Steps

-Because the com.ibm.mq.jakarta.connector-9.4.2.0.jar isn't available in Maven, first thing you need to do is to install it in your local Maven repository:
+Because the `com.ibm.mq.jakarta.connector-9.4.2.0.jar` isn't available in Maven, first thing you need to do is to install it in your local Maven repository:

 ### Download the RAR file

 Download the RAR file
-from https://repo1.maven.org/maven2/com/ibm/mq/wmq.jakarta.jmsra/9.4.2.0/wmq.jakarta.jmsra-9.4.2.0.rar and extract the `com.ibm.mq.jakarta.connector.jar` inside of it.
+from https://repo1.maven.org/maven2/com/ibm/mq/wmq.jakarta.jmsra/9.4.2.0/wmq.jakarta.jmsra-9.4.2.0.rar and extract the `com.ibm.mq.jakarta.connector.jar` file inside of it.

-### Install the RAR file in your local Maven repository
+### Install the Connector JAR in your local Maven repository

 ```shell
   mvn install:install-file -Dfile=com.ibm.mq.jakarta.connector.jar  -DgroupId=com.ibm.mq -DartifactId=com.ibm.mq.jakarta.connector -Dversion=9.4.2.0 -Dpackaging=jar